itoon/nuxt3-starter-kit/README.md

 - [x] Nuxt Image: Optimized Images for your Nuxt Apps
 - [x] Vitest: A blazing fast unit test framework powered by Vite

-Note: for vercle we using @nuxt/image-edge instad of @nuxt/image@rc

 ## Requirements

 - Node.js v18.18+